 AN EXPERIENCED CONNECTICUT BANKRUPTCY ATTORNEY CAN HELP

 When a creditor files a Motion for Relief, our first step is to analyze the basis for the Motion.
 In some cases, a decision has already been made to surrender the property that is the subject of the Motion.
 In others, we can file an Objection to the Motion or reach out to the attorneys for the creditor to reach a resolution.
 Our firm offers low cost Chapter 7 and Chapter 13 bankruptcy representation.
-For a free case evaluation, contact us today at 866-790-5970.
+For a case evaluation, contact us today.